grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 }
 ```

-Note that the `prometheus.scrape` component needs to be adjusted to forward to this component)
+Note that the `prometheus.scrape` component needs to be adjusted to forward to this component.

 ## Delivery

+The `prometheus.scrape` and `prometheus.relabel` components need to send their outputs to another component.
+This is the
+purpose of their `forward_to` field.
+That can be to another `prometheus.relabel` component, but eventually, the final
-The final step is to send the metrics to a Prometheus server for storage, where it can be further processed by recording
+step is to send the metrics to a Prometheus server for storage, where it can be further processed by recording rules, or
-rules, or queried and displayed by Grafana.
-This is done with the [`prometheus.remote_write`](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.remote_write/)
+queried and displayed by Grafana.
+This is done with the [`prometheus.remote_write`](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.remote_write/) component.
-component.

 This chart automatically creates the component `prometheus.remote_write.grafana_cloud_prometheus`, configured by the
 `.externalServices.prometheus` values.
 You can use this component to send your metrics to the same destination as the